-Since the electric motor invention, engineers have been searching for ways to use their principle of operation to generate linear motion instead of rotary motion.
+Since the electric motor invention, engineers have been searching for ways to use their principle of operation to generate linear motion instead of rotary motion, as seen in rotary actuators.
 In the past century or so, they've devised a variety of ways to make this happen.

 The most common method of creating linear motion is using jackscrews, which, in essence, screw-like those that raise a car's chassis when turned.
 Jackscrews exist in everything from boat winches and elevators to printing presses and conveyor belts.

 But if you're still confused about what defines linear actuators, you aren't alone.
 That's why we're tackling this confusing topic and explaining it to you once and for all.
 We've come up with a guide that'll give you all the information in a simple, easy-to-understand manner.

 What Is a Linear Actuator?

 Linear actuators are simple electromechanical devices that turn electrical power into linear motion instead of rotational actuators.
 Linear actuators tend to be more compact, accurate, and reliable than rotary actuators, making them the ideal solution for many applications that involve linear motion.

 Linear actuators also have the distinct advantage of requiring fewer gears or other components to convert rotary motion into the desired amount of linear motion.
 For example, some jackscrews need several gears to generate one inch of linear motion.
 Linear actuators need only two or three components at most.